fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> `<++>` is the TIE Bomber.
 Admittedly, sending in the proton torpedoes is a bit
-A> of an overreaction: it's the same thing as the regular `Monoid` TIE Fighter
+A> of an overreaction: it is the same thing as the regular `Monoid` TIE Fighter
 A> `|+|`.

 Visualising `FingerTree` as dots, `Finger` as boxes and `Node` as boxes within